iqmcorp/docs/docs/guidelines/Bid-Model-API-Guidelines.md

 <div class="container">
   <div class="child1">

-Optimize a campaign by updating the status of specified entities to be either included or excluded with path parameters <span class="code-text">campaignId</span> and <span class="code-text">dimensionId`</span>
+Optimize a campaign by updating the status of specified entities to be either included or excluded with path parameters `campaignId` and `dimensionId`

 | Path                                                                                    |                        |
 | --------------------------------------------------------------------------------------- | ---------------------- |